Nickelodeon (Asia)

-Nickelodeon is a pan-Asian pay television channel operated by Paramount Global, based in Singapore and broadcast to audiences in Southeast Asia and certain regions in Oceania like Polynesia and Papua New Guinea.
+Nickelodeon is a pan-Asian pay television channel operated by Paramount Networks EMEAA and owned by Paramount International Networks, based in Singapore and broadcast to audiences in Southeast Asia and certain regions in Oceania like Polynesia and Papua New Guinea.
 The channel was launched on 1998 and mainly broadcasts original series from Nickelodeon's namesake television channel in the United States.
-The programs are broadcast in English.

 History

-The channel was first launched in the Middle East and North Africa on June 1996 as a 24-hour English-language TV channel.
+The channel was first launched in the Middle East and North Africa in June 1996 as a 24-hour English-language TV channel.

-In October 1998, Nickelodeon decided to reach the popular channel to the Philippines, Japan, Russia & the CIS as an attempt to bring the popular channel to Asia.
+Since 1996, Nickelodeon decided to reach the popular channel to the Philippines, Japan, Russia & the CIS, and Asia.
 One of their shorts were Right Here, Right Now (based on the 1993 Nick US shorts) and their ID's were by FRONT.
+Broadcasts in Singapore started on 9 March 2001.
 In 2003, it became a part of NickSplat (Nickelodeon's headquarters in Asia).

 On October 11, 2006, Viacom's subsidiary MTV Networks Asia Pacific set up a new unit to manage a feed based in Singapore.
 Nickelodeon was launched in Singapore and expanded its services in Southeast Asia and Polynesia.
 Nickelodeon Philippines, Nickelodeon Pakistan, and Nickelodeon India started working independently.
 They started their new website in 2003.

-On 15 March 2010, it got a new logo and new programs from the United States.
-On 11 April 2011, a new schedule was launched to put live-action programs in the primetime slot and launched the Nick Jr. block.
-On 1 July 2011, the Nick Jr. block was removed.
-In February 2013, The Nicktoons block launched.

-In 2012, Nickelodeon used new graphics used in the US and UK, but only applied to selected programs' promos and station IDs.
-The former Nick-Asia graphics is still used.

-In November 2012, a 60-second ad called Nickelodeon Style aired.

-On 18 August 2014, a new feed with a new schedule was launched to replace this feed in the rest of Asia (excluding Indonesia, Malaysia, and the Philippines), Hong Kong, and Taiwan while the feed continues its broadcast and schedule in Indonesia and Malaysia.

-On July 17, 2017, the channel was rebranded into the US version.
-It was made by Superestudio, an Argentinian branding agency.
+In 2018, the channel launched in both Sri Lanka (via Dialog TV) and Maldives, replacing Nickelodeon India due to the said feed's heavy localization.

+On August 1, 2023, the channel started to utilize the Splat 2023 branding used internationally.